rickosborne/cascades/md/16-2-6-after-weather.md

 One man was doing a crossword, the other reading, and Mr. Duchesne was returning to his seat from the lavatory.
 The businesswoman looked up and smiled as I passed.

-It ocurred to me that I hadn't bothered to look up her name on the manifest.
+It occurred to me that I hadn't bothered to look up her name on the manifest.

 On a whim, I dropped off my sandwich on the galley counter and poked my head around the wall of the coat closet.
 The woman caught the motion and looked up at me.